planetarypy/planetary_test_data/README.rst

 Features
 --------

-* Downloads a cor set of sample Planetary test data into ``./mission_data/`` or if ``./tests/mission_data/`` if ``./tests/`` exists.
+* Downloads a core set of sample Planetary test data into ``./mission_data/`` or if ``./tests/mission_data/`` if ``./tests/`` exists.

 TODO